kernelkit/infix/doc/introduction.md

 ![System boot flowchart](img/fail-secure.svg)

- 1. Before mounting the `/cfg` and `/var` file systems, which host the read-writable data like `startup-config` and container images, the system checks if it's time for a factory reset.
-If so it wipes the contents of these partitions before proceeding
+ 1. Before mounting `/cfg` and `/var` partitions, hosting read-writable data like `startup-config` and container images, the system first checks if a factory reset has been requested by the user, if so it wipes the contents of these partitions
  2. Linux boots with a device tree which is used for detecting generic make and model of the device, e.g., number of interfaces.
 It may also reference an EEPROM with [Vital Product Data](vpd.md).
 That is